The impact of projects

 During the first 5 years of the project, we verify that the project action points, on which the impacts of the projects are based, are being carried out as planned.
 These may include setting up a nursery, training programs, tree planting, installing protections, tree maintenance work or events for raising awareness.
 These initial checks are crucial because the project is still young, which makes it easy to take corrective action if necessary.
 This information allows contributors to better project themselves into bringing their projects to fruition.

-From the sixth year, projects are monitored by a combination of methods, to supervise their progress and health, as well as to measure their impacts on biodiversity, climate, the soil/water system and communities.
+The aim is to track projects using a combination of methods, enabling to us both supervise their progress and health, as well as to measure their impacts on biodiversity, climate, the soil/water system and communities.
 Monitoring can be remote (surveys, remote sensing) or carried out on site (focus groups, field protocols).
 Measuring projects’ impacts and progress makes it possible to observe their multi-functionality, to check that they are resisting disruptions and that they are renewed.
 It also makes it possible to better support the project from cradle to grave, by implementing management adapted to the changes to the project and its context.
-Some impact measurement methodologies are already available, others are being developed within our "Research and Innovation" unit.

 Some impact measurement methodologies are already available, while others are being developed by our "Research and Innovation" unit.